garima451/Human-Disengagement-Risk-Prediction-ITSP-2026/resources/week-1-foundations/README.md

 For example:

 - If a value is missing from a particular feature, what is the best way to fill it?
-- Can another related feature help estimate the missing value?
-- Can group-wise mean, median, or mode be better than using the whole column?
-- Can department-wise, role-wise, or category-wise replacement make more sense?

 Data science requires creativity.